smadzelonka/Project_Zero/README.md

         1. health shall decay based on time
         2. hunger shall decay feeding should decay thirst
         3. thirst shall decay and drinking decay emotion
-            1. Hunger Thirst and emotion shell give a point to health at 100 win condition will be met and animation will destory world
+            1. health at 100 will trigger win, win condition will be met and animation will destory world(but not you shhh...)
 2. create a prompt alert to be able to gather name of animation
     1. display name of animation in header center replacing the tomagtchi name

+    iceboxs: Game load screen of modal prompt, and svg expolsions on losing game
 ## project goal to mimic
 ![tomagotchi](images/tamagotchi.webp)